 Due to poor awareness of BDD, many individuals with the condition seek cosmetic treatment to change their appearance, not realising that they may need psychological support, according to Nicole Blanton, a US research psychologist at Baylor College of Medicine.
 Dr Suendermann cited examples of BDD sufferers who maintain an extreme weight-lifting or dieting regiment to the detriment of their psychological health.

 Dr Suendermann said BDD is usually treated with Cognitive Behavioural Therapy (CBT) that is tailored to the individual’s condition.
 CBT helps patients to recognise their negative thoughts and behaviours and teaches how to manage them.
 He added that it is also important for patients to mention specific concerns about their appearance when consulting a doctor or mental health professional, in order to receive an accurate diagnosis and appropriate treatment.

 Singapore Counselling Center: Make an appointment booking.

-Institute of Mental Health: Tel – 6389 2222 (24-hour hotline) or visit the website for more information on OCD or to book an appointment to see a doctor.
+Institute of Mental Health: Tel – 6389 2222 (24-hour hotline) or visit the website to book an appointment to see a doctor.

 Elijah Ng is a freelance copywriter and a person of many divergent interests.
 Outside of writing, his other preoccupations are with AI, engineering, and psychology.